dashygo097/Vopts/README.md

 ## How to use

-To generate systemVerilog, Run
+To generate systemVerilog, write demos under app/, and run

 ```
-sbt run
+sbt app/run
 ```

-or simply run
+Or simply run

 ```
 sbt